-• Housing Needs Assessment - An inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth.
+- Housing Needs Assessment An inventory and analysis of existing and projected housing needs that identifies the number of housing units necessary to manage projected growth.
 This includes an inventory of needed units for moderate, low, very low, and extremely low-income households.

-- Preservation of Housing A statement of goals, policies, objectives, and mandatory provisions for the preservation, improvement, and development of housing, including single-family residences, and within an urban growth area boundary, moderate density housing options such as duplexes, triplexes, and townhomes. - Housing Land Capacity Analysis A demonstration that sufficient land capacity exists to accommodate: government-assisted housing, housing for moderate, low, very low, and extremely low-income households, manufactured housing, multi-family housing, group homes, foster care facilities, emergency housing, emergency shelters, permanent supportive housing, and within an urban growth area boundary, consideration of duplexes, triplexes, and townhomes.
+Coordinate and collaborate with private agencies to ensure housing for people with special needs including seniors, people with physical and developmental limitation, victims of domestic violence, and homeless individuals and families. - Preservation of Housing A statement of goals, policies, objectives, and mandatory provisions for the preservation, improvement, and development of housing, including single-family residences, and within an urban growth area boundary, moderate density housing options such as duplexes, triplexes, and townhomes. - Housing Land Capacity Analysis A demonstration that sufficient land capacity exists to accommodate: government-assisted housing, housing for moderate, low, very low, and extremely low-income households, manufactured housing, multi-family housing, group homes, foster care facilities, emergency housing, emergency shelters, permanent supportive housing, and within an urban growth area boundary, consideration of duplexes, triplexes, and townhomes.
 (See Housing Appendix) - Housing for All Income Segments Adequate provisions for existing and projected housing needs of all economic segments of the community.
-(See Housing Appendix) - Policies to Address Racially Disparate Impacts Identify and implement policies and regulations to address and begin to undo racially disparate impacts, displacement, and exclusion in housing caused by local policies, plans, and actions.
+(See Housing Appendix).
+Work with other jurisdictions and health and social service organizations to develop a - coordinated, regional approach to homelessness. - Policies to Address Racially Disparate Impacts Identify and implement policies and regulations to address and begin to undo racially disparate impacts, displacement, and exclusion in housing caused by local policies, plans, and actions.
 (See Housing Appendix) - Policies to Address Displacement Risk Identify areas that may be at higher risk of displacement from market forces that occur with changes to zoning development regulations and capital investments and establish anti-displacement policies, with consideration given to the preservation of historical and cultural communities as well as investments in low, very low, extremely low, and moderate-income housing.
+Participate in relocation assistance to low- and moderate-income households whose housing may be displaced by condemnation or City-initiated code enforcement.
+Strive to increase class, race, and age integration by equitably dispersing affordable housing opportunities.
+Discourage neighborhood segregation and the isolation of special needs populations.